OneKey-Network/addressability-framework/mvp-spec/audit-log-design.md

 The Contracting Party responsible for the Audit Log must build a valid Audit Log.
 For this purpose, it must:

+1. Extract the **Transmission Results** from the parents and the children of its Transmission
 1. Take the Prebid Addressability Framework data, the Seed and the Transmission Results of the Addressable Content.
-4. Shuffle the list of Transmission Results
-5. Build the Audit Log by following the specification below.
+1. Build the Audit Log by following the specification below.

 | Structure  | Format |
 |------------|--------|